Power Up: Electrical Engineering and Computer Science Graduate Student Nathalie Uwamahoro

 Power outages have various causes, with severe weather conditions such as storms, hurricanes, and heat waves frequently disrupting transmission lines.
 According to the American Public Power Association, wildlife interactions also contribute to power disruptions, accounting for 11% of U.S. outages between 2013 and 2017.
 However, not every outage is caused by external factors.
 Sometimes, outages can occur when power generation simply can’t meet electricity demand.

-“Depending on the time of day, such as morning work hours, the power consumption is lower so power generation should be adjusted to the power being consumed,” says Nathalie Uwamahoro, a third-year electrical and computer engineering student.
+“Depending on the time of day, such as morning work hours, the power consumption is lower so power generation should be adjusted to the power being consumed,” says Nathalie Uwamahoro, an electrical and computer engineering graduate student.
 “During rush hour in the evening, the power demand goes up so the power generation should be able to adjust quickly to meet that demand as well.”

 The need for flexibility within power grids has been an ongoing challenge in electrical systems, as the power grid is a complex network with many components.
 Uwamahoro is developing a new flexibility metric to determine a power grid’s capability to handle the uncertainties of renewable energy generation.
 She’s been collaborating with her advisor, Associate Professor Sara Eftekharnejad, in Smart Grid Research Lab, an interdisciplinary lab that seeks to ensure power grid reliability and sustainability.